bediger4000/station/README.md

 The "77" is apparently the BME280 I've got.
 Other brands will show as "76".
+See [station.py](station.py) for a place that must have this number correct.

 The "77" will show up even if the GND wire isn't connected, but the BME280 won't produce any data,